nelsa01/reddit-frontend/README.md

-This project is a reddit clone done Richard Mugabe
+This project is a reddit clone done by Richard Mugabe

 ## Available Scripts